 Avalanche vs. Canadiens Prediction, Odds, Picks - Jan.
 29

 The Colorado Avalanche and Montreal Canadiens are set to face off at Bell Centre on Thursday, Jan.
 29 at 7 p.m.
-ET, a matchup that includes Cale Makar and Lane Hutson as two of the main players you'll want to keep an eye on.
-Check out everything you need to know about the Avalanche-Canadiens game, from the puck lined, moneyline, total Over/Under and expert picks, as well as TV channel and streaming information.
+ET, a matchup that features Cale Makar and Lane Hutson as two of the main players you'll want to keep tabs on.
+Check out everything you need to know to know about the Avalanche-Canadiens game, from the puck lined, moneyline, total Over/Under and expert picks, as well as TV channel and streaming information.

 Avalanche vs. Canadiens Game Information and TV Channel